nextleap-project/countermitm/gossip.md

 Note however that the provider had to attack two key exchanges.
 This increases the risk of being detected through out of band verification.

-For groups larger than three isolating a single member and intercepting all of their key exchanges is the split world view that requires the least intercepted key exchanges.
-For example in a group of 10 users it requires 9 key exchanges to be intercepted.
-Splitting the group into two sets of 5 users would require 25 interceptions.

 Probability of detecting an attack through out of band verification
 -------------------------------------------------------------------